-If you find joy in reading novels set in places you have been or places you wish you could visit, then this list is for you.
 Find delight in being able to picture exactly the spot the hero is searching for clues, the spot where she falls in love, or the spot where everything falls apart and then comes together.
+I love reading about the places I’ve been and the places I dream of visiting!

-I’ve collected a list of some of the best novels set in National Parks that fit the bill.
+From my reading list, I’ve collected some of the best novels set in National Parks that fit the bill.
 These are a mix of fiction, mysteries, and adventure stories that take place in the United States National Parks.
-Then I mixed in a couple of true National Park novels that are so enthralling you won’t be able to put the book down.
+Then I mixed in a couple of true National Park books that are so enthralling you won’t be able to put it down.
 What these books are not is your usual travel guide.
 I hope you find a couple that will take you on a virtual vacation as you explore the parks through the eyes of the story’s hero.

 This post contains affiliate links to make it easier for you to find the products I have mentioned.
 You don’t pay any extra and in some cases I could earn a small commission.